Early-Stage Growth Stocks are a Great Way to Build Lasting Wealth. But You Have to Know How to Find Them.

 Find Big Ideas That are Part of Big Trends

 There are a zillion trends out there that seem good.
 But it’s the really big and durable trends that you need exposure to for long-term wealth.
-Current examples include cloud computing and personalized health care.
+Current examples include cloud computing, and the chip and data infrastructure needed to make it work, and personalized health care.
 Really big trends are so big there’s many ways to play them.
 That translates into lots of stocks, M&A potential and flexibility for investors to be right on the trend, but wrong on the occasional stock, and still make money.

 Look for Revenue Growth Above 20%

 Growth is a must-have for a young company, and the more the better.
 Beyond the obvious that revenue growth shows demand for products and solutions, these types of companies are sure to raise capital through equity raises and convertible debt offerings to fuel their growth.
 The pace of that growth needs to be great enough to overcome the dilutive impact of such capital raises and keep investor confidence high.

 It should also go without saying that EPS (earnings per share) growth is necessary.
 Attractive early-stage growth stocks don’t need to be profitable.
 But they do need to be trending in the right direction, even if there is the occasional quarter or year where EPS ticks down due to investments, acquisitions or other short-term reasons.
 Earnings growth that’s faster than revenue growth is a plus as it shows the business has leverage to increase profitability as it gets bigger.

 This seems like an obvious statement, but I still get tons of emails from subscribers wondering if an ailing stock is a “deal.”
 No!
 Sure, there are always examples of a beaten-down stock that pops on an earnings report or takeover.
 But what are the chances you can identify these opportunities with any regularity?
 Life doesn’t need to be that difficult.
 Buying on a pullback or a dip when the longer-term trendlines are still up is fine.
 But don’t try to be a hero.